sdamadi/Today-I-learned/gcp_to_vscode.md

 - eval $(ssh-agent -s)
 - ssh-add ~/.ssh/id_rsa
 ```
-- Go to [Add the SSH key to your GitHub account](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) buy going to ~/.ssh and copy the content of id_rsa.pub(vim) file or use the following method.
+- Go to [Add the SSH key to your GitHub account](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) by going to ~/.ssh and copy the content of id_rsa.pub(vim) file or use the following method.

 - You also can use clip < ~/.ssh/id_rsa.pub.
 You may need to install **geomview** package (first, sudo apt-get update -y, then sudo apt-get install -y geomview) and again try clip < ~/.ssh/id_rsa.pub.